 Dan's Grandad moved to Crib House Farm and started his small milk producing business with just 20 cows and an appetite for adventure.

-He started experimenting with soft cheese when one day Alex brought a tub Greek yoghurt home and it was love at first spoonful for Dan.
+He started working full-time on the farm when he was 18 years old and met Alex a few years later, convincing her to swap city life for the countryside.
+After years of watching the undervalued milk leave the farm in tankers, Dan started to think about ways of putting it to better use.
+He started experimenting with soft cheese when, one day, Alex brought a tub Greek yoghurt home and it was love at first spoonful for Dan.
 It wasn't long before he was culturing milk on the AGA in the farm kitchen and straining it through cheese cloth to achieve a thick, creamy texture.
-The results were an instant success with family and friends and so the idea of Dorset Strained Yoghurt was born.
-As sales grew, so did the amount of cream by-product and this was in turn fermented into Dorset Cultured Cream and churned into Dorset Cultured Butter.
+The results were an instant success with family and friends, and so, the idea of Dorset Strained Yoghurt was born.

 Our gently rolling fields knit together to form a patchwork quilt that covers over 300 acres of beautiful Dorset countryside.
 Thick hedgerows bristle with wildlife and the underlying clay soil provides the perfect environment for pasture and forage crops.
 Traditional crop rotation along with a regenerative grazing system ensures that the soil remains rich and fertile.